studiointeract/accounts-ui/README.md

 ```

-## Styled versions

-> Check back here later for a list of styled version i.e. bootstrap, semantic-ui.
+## Create your own styled version

-**And to you who are a package author**, its easy to write extensions for `studiointeract:react-accounts-ui` by importing and export like the following example:
+**To you who are a package author**, its easy to write extensions for `studiointeract:react-accounts-ui` by importing and export like the following example:

 ```javascript
 // package.js